ReneNulschDE/mbapi2020/info.md

 * windows_close:
   Close the windows of a car defined by a vin.

+### Switches

+* AuxHeat - Start/Stop the auxiliary heating of the car

 ### Logging

 Set the logging to debug with the following settings in case of problems.